UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 Calling a regular function
 --------------------------

-The usual way to use the event loop is to schedule "awaitable" tasks -- i.e. corotuines.
+The usual way to use the event loop is to schedule "awaitable" tasks -- i.e. coroutines.

 But sometimes you need to call a regular old function.